 The few reported adverse reactions include headache, dizziness, and gastrointestinal distress.

-The Core Brain Supplement
+BONUS: The Foundational Brain Supplement

 All essential vitamins and minerals play a vital role in brain function.